mastrovi/dlgprojects/dcq-xml-to-dlgadmin/README.md

 If dcqToDlgAdmin.py is in the same directory as your xml enter only the name of the file without the extension (Ex. myXmlFile).
 If you are running dcqToDlgAdmin.py from a different directory use the full path (Ex.
 C:\some\place\myXmlFile)

 The base url is the part of the isShownAt url that can be eliminated to get the item ID.
-For Exmple:
+For example:
    * isShownAt: http://myexample.com/id/test/54
    * base url: http://myexample.com/id/test/